AceBreaker-cell/Programming-Pathways/README.md

 ### 📖 About

-**[Game Name]** is a **2D Platformer** that blends classic jump-and-run action with trivia challenges!
-Explore a pixel-art world, find **10 mysterious statues** scattered across the map, and answer their questions to rack up the highest score possible — but be careful, falling into the water means game over.
+**Programming Pathways** is a **2D Platformer** that blends classic jump-and-run action with trivia challenges!
+Explore a pixel-art world, find **10 mysterious statues** scattered across the map, and answer their questions to rack up the highest score possible but be careful, falling into the water means game over.

 <div align="center">
 <i>[Put your gameplay screenshot or GIF here]</i>